 Whichever version you believe, the landscape is certainly blessed.
 The lakes are surrounded by high gorges and spectacular waterfalls.
 The slopes are covered with vineyards and fruit farms, and there are several state parks where visitors can enjoy the countryside.
 There are lots of opportunities for hiking, canoeing and kayaking.
 Pleasure boats cruise the lakes, and you can take to the skies in a seaplane or a glider.
 Or, for those who prefer spectator sports, there is road racing at the famous Watkins Glen Race Track.

 If you are a wine enthusiast you don’t need any further reason to visit the Finger Lakes.
 With more than 100 wineries, the region has won numerous accolades.
 Most recently it was voted Best Wine Region in the USA Today 10 Best Readers’ Choice Awards 2018.
 For me, the wine was one of the highlights of my trip – I went to several wineries, tried some new wines, and learnt a lot.
-More to come about Finger Lakes wine in a future post…
+Read more about Discovering the Wines of the Finger Lakes…

 But it’s not just wine.
 You will also find award winning craft beers and ciders.
 Then there are distilleries, locally sourced food and farmers’ markets.
 If you want to explore the food and drink scene more fully you can even stay on a working farm.